uwhackweek/jupyterbook-template/team/README.md

 ## Adding a new member
 Follow these steps to add yourself:
 * Use the provided 'template.yaml' file and copy the file.
-* Rename the file to your name
+* Create a copy of the 'template.yaml' file and rename the file to your name
    ```
-    mv template.yaml FirstName_LastName.yaml
+    cp template.yaml FirstName_LastName.yaml
    ```
-* Open the file in your favorite editor and fill out the details, replacing the placeholder text.
+* Open the new file you just created in your favorite editor and fill out the details, replacing the placeholder text.
 * Commit the file and open a pull request
 * Don't forget to add a reviewer to the pull request so they get notified.